Foraging Course Dorset – wild mushroom hunting

 Foraging in and around Moignes Court

-I am very excited about this event which we will be running at the beautiful and idyllic Moignes Court, a classic Dorset country house surrounded by woodland, meadows, ancient hedgerows and streams.
+I am very excited about these events which we will be running at the beautiful and idyllic Moignes Court.
+It’s a classic Dorset country house surrounded by woodland, meadows, ancient hedgerows and streams.
 More info about the location here.

 And here’s a story about mushroom foraging in Dorset taken

 6th October.
 A secret location on the border of Dorset and Hampshire.

 I’m always excited when I cross that imaginary divide that separates the